Rabbi Nikki LLC

 queer belonging. sex positivity. creative ritual. inclusive judaism.

-Rabbi Nikki (she/her) (BA, MA, PhD) connects folks to the breadth & depth of Jewish tradition through inclusive, innovative & insightful Jewish teaching, speaking & ritual.
-She works with folks privately and visits synagogues and other institutions as a guest preacher, teacher, speaker & leader of ritual.
-A tattooed, poly, queer, suburban stay-at-home parent, Rabbi Nikki was raised Catholic and converted to Judaism as an adult.
-She’s an avid reader (especially of romance), a fan of Buffy the Vampire Slayer & an occasional choral singer.
+Rabbi Nikki DeBlosi (she/her) (BA, MA, PhD) connects folks to the breadth & depth of Jewish tradition through inclusive, innovative, & insightful Jewish teaching, speaking, & ritual.
+A tattooed, polyamorous, queer, suburban, stay-at-home parent, Rabbi Nikki was raised Catholic and converted to Judaism as an adult.
+She’s an avid reader (especially romance), a fan of Buffy the Vampire Slayer, & a choral singer.

 abundant love: judaism & today’s polyamory

-From relationships detached from ancient sexist frameworks to meaningful love inspired by the rich library of Torah and Talmud, Abundant Love: Judaism & Today’s Polyamory will offer fresh interpretive readings of ancient Biblical and Rabbinic texts, alongside contemporary poly thinking and experience, in order to challenge restrictive norms, expand a sense of belonging, and meaningfully connect to Jewish tradition and wisdom.
+From relationships detached from ancient sexist frameworks to meaningful love inspired by the rich library of Torah and Talmud, Rabbi Nikki’s upcoming Abundant Love: Judaism & Today’s Polyamory will offer fresh interpretive readings of ancient Biblical and Rabbinic texts, alongside contemporary poly thinking and experience, in order to challenge restrictive norms, expand a sense of belonging, and meaningfully connect to Jewish tradition and wisdom.
 Jewish folks of various family and relationship structures will find suggestions for ways to celebrate love in all its forms.
-Unrestricted by traditional halakhic (Jewish legal) methods, yet rigorous, this project will apply reading and interpretive strategies from the field of queer theory in ways accessible to the casual reader.

 You can support Rabbi Nikki in this work by participating in a narrative survey for folks who identify as Jewish and polyamorous.
 Complete the Survey